santiment/academy/src/docs/metrics/sentiment-metrics/positive-negative-sentiment-metrics/index.md

 title: Positive/Negative Sentiment Metrics
 author: Santiment Team
 date: 2024-06-26
-description: The postive and negative sentiment metrics show the part of the total social volume that has positive or negative sentiment
+description: The positive and negative sentiment metrics show the part of the total social volume that has positive or negative sentiment
 ---

 ## Definition

-The Sentiment Positive and Sentiment Negative metrics represnt the sum of [Sentiment Score](/metrics/sentiment-metrics/#sentiment-score) values.
+The Sentiment Positive and Sentiment Negative metrics represent the sum of [Sentiment Score](/metrics/sentiment-metrics/#sentiment-score) values.

 - `sentiment_positive_<source>` metrics are computed by taking the sum of the positive sentiment scores that are over 0.7.
 - `sentiment_negative_<source>` metrics are computed by taking the sum of the negative sentiment scores that are over 0.7.